-For more than fifteen years, we have created and crafted challenge coins of all sorts.
+For nearly 20 years, we have created and crafted challenge coins of all sorts.
 From coins smaller than a quarter to ones as large as a dinner plate, custom challenge coins come in various sizes.
 The size of the coin plays a big role in the visual appeal and the heft of the coin.
 The coin's dimensions also impact how much space you have for details such as art, images, and text.

 Of course, the coin size also plays a role in how much your order will cost.
 However, through our years of experience, we've picked up some knowledge along the way.
 Let's look at some of the main factors that will dictate the size of your coin.
 Coin size is a practical concern when producing a coin.